OpenTreeOfLife/reference-taxonomy/doc/ott29_to_ott210.md

 some point in untangling Trichosporon I found that it was in WoRMS (a fungus in WoRMS??), and found this error.

+NCBI provides a file of NCBI taxon identifier merges, and this is now used during alignment.
+This new feature has the effect of 'resuing' about 100 OTT ids occurring in phylesystem that otherwise would have been deprecated due to a failure to recognize that NCBI had folded a taxon into one that already had an OTT id.

+Improved treatment of some SILVA parent/child homonyms:
+* Changed name "Cyanobacteria sup." to "Cyanobacteria/Melainabacteria group"
+* Changed name "Actinobacteria sup." to "Actinobacteraeota"
+* Changed name "Acidobacteria sup." to "Acidobacteriia"

+Restored the Index Fungorum genus "Acantharia" from IF because it turns out to be needed (occurs in other taxonomies)

 ## Changes to smasher that don't affect the taxonomy